-55,494,015 Common Shares without par value issued and outstanding as at December 31, 2019.
+70,344,850 Common Shares without par value issued and outstanding as at December 31, 2020.

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the
+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. [] YES [X] NO

-[ ] YES [X] NO If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934. [ ] YES [X] NO Note - Checking the box above will not relieve any registrant required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 from their obligations under those Sections.
+If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934. [] YES [X] NO

+Note - Checking the box above will not relieve any registrant required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 from their obligations under those Sections.

 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-[X] YES [] NO Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

 [X] YES [] NO

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+[X] YES [] NO

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or an emerging growth company.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a nonaccelerated filer or an emerging growth company.
 See definition of "accelerated filer", "large accelerated filer", and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated fil ler [ ] Accelerated filer [ ] Non-acceler Emerging growth of ated filer [X] company [X] If an emerging growth of indicate by check mark in with any new or revise Exchange f the registrant ha as elected not to u se the extended d transition period fo or complying † The term "new or rev Accounting Standards Bo the Financial Indicate by check mark wincluded in this filing: which basis of acc counting the regist rant has used to prepare the financi al statements U.S. GAAP [ ] nancial Reporting I Accounting Stan Other [ ] If "Other" has been chec statement item the registr [ ] Item 17 [ ] Item 18 nestion, indicat e by check mark wh nich financial If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b 2 of the Exchange Act). [ ] YES [X] NO (APPLICABLE ONLY T PAST FIVE YEARS) ΓO ISSUERS IN VOLVED IN BA NKRUPTCY PROCEEDINGS DI URING THE Indicate by check mark sections 12, 13 or 15(d) under a plan confirmed b of the Securities •
+(Check one):

+Large accelerated filer []

+Accelerated filer []

+Non-accelerated filer [X]

+Emerging growth company [X]

+If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards[†] provided pursuant to Section 13(a) of the Exchange Act.

+[†] The term "new or revised financial accounting standard" refers to any update issued by the Financial Accounting Standards Board to its Accounting Standards Codification after April 5, 2012.

+Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing:

+U.S. GAAP [] International Financial Reporting Standards as issued by Other [] the International Accounting Standards Board [X]

+If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow.

+[] Item 17 [] Item 18

+If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b 2 of the Exchange Act). [] YES [X] NO

+(APPLICABLE ONLY TO ISSUERS INVOLVED IN BANKRUPTCY PROCEEDINGS DURING THE PAST FIVE YEARS)

+Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.

+GIGAMETALS